FRC-Team-955/SteamworksVision2017/README.md

   - Also available on the AUR: [https://aur.archlinux.org/packages/librealsense/] ()
 - Pugixml (For serialization of data)
 - GNU Netcat (For network communication)
-- (_Coming soon_) v4l-utils (Changing camera properties, such as exposure)
+- v4l-utils (Changing camera properties, such as exposure)

-This should run on both desktop linux installations, and the Nvidia Jetson TK1 (At least when it's finished)
+This should run on both desktop linux installations, and the Nvidia Jetson TK1, see [http://www.jetsonhacks.com/2016/06/20/intel-realsense-camera-installation-nvidia-jetson-tk1/] () for info on how to get the tegra to work with an R200.
+You'll need the R21.3 version of NVIDIA's software for this to work; [https://developer.nvidia.com/linux-tegra-r213] ()

 Contact duncan.freeman1@gmail.com if you have questions.
 Thank you!